 The SIFT Rules do not apply to a real estate investment trust that meets prescribed conditions relating to the nature of its assets and revenue (the "REIT Exemption").
 The REIT has reviewed the REIT Exemption, including the Proposed Amendment, and has assessed their interpretation and application to the REIT's assets and revenues.
 While there are uncertainties in the interpretation and application of the SIFT Rules, the REIT believes that it has met the prescribed conditions of the SIFT Rules, assuming the Proposed Amendment is enacted, for the year ended December 31, 2012.
+On October 24, 2012, the government of Canada tabled in the House of Commons a detailed Notice of Ways and Means Motion to implement outstanding technical tax amendments, including the Proposed Amendment related to real estate investment trusts, originally announced on December 16, 2010.
 In the event the Proposed Amendment is not enacted as proposed, the REIT met the prescribed conditions for 2011 and believes it will meet them for 2013 and beyond.
 However, the REIT will not meet the prescribed conditions, absent the Proposed Amendment, throughout the year ended December 31, 2012, due to the acquisition of certain non-qualified assets as part of the NorRock Transaction; but will meet them by the end of such period due to the in-place contractual settlement of the note receivable balance prior to the end of 2012.
 The requirement to record a liability for current taxes will be determined by the REIT at the end of that period.
 However, the REIT does not expect to have taxable income before any deduction for distributions.